 Since the success of the Jamestown colony in America, that dangerous and unknown land was now, despite the risks, a place where a new future might be made.

-Joining the Jamestown settlers would not be enough though, as many of the Puritans believed that the company of too many other non-Puritan Englishmen would simply re-create the problems that had caused them to move to Holland in the first place.
-If the plan was to work, then a whole new colony would have to be founded – a risky undertaking.
+Joining the Jamestown settlers would not be enough.
+Many of the Puritans believed that the company of too many other non-Puritan Englishmen would simply re-create the problems that had caused them to move to Holland in the first place.
+If the plan was to work, then a whole new colony would have to be founded: a risky undertaking.
 This, however, was the final decision.

 Two ships were leased, the small Speedwell, which had seen service against the Spanish Armada, and the larger Mayflower, which would carry the bulk of the settlers to their new home.
 The Speedwell picked up the Leiden congregation in July 1620, before returning to England to continue the journey alongside the Mayflower.

 Shortly after leaving Dartmouth however, it became clear that the Speedwell couldn’t be trusted to tackle the Atlantic (there were some suspicions that its crew had deliberately sabotaged it to avoid making the voyage) and its passengers were transferred aboard the Mayflower, which finally set sail for the New World on the 16 September.